 Data protection, privacy and cookie use

-The Research Design Service (RDS) is funded by the NIHR to provide research design advice in health and social care research.
+The Research Design Service SE (RDS SE) is funded by the NIHR to provide research design advice to health and social care research in the South East of England.

-The RDS complies fully with the Data Protection Act 1998.
+The RDS SE complies fully with the EU General Data Protection Regulations which comes into effect on 25th May 2018 and replaces the Data Protection Act 1998.

 When you contact us we will ask you for your contact details, which include your name and a method of contact such as your address.
-This personally identifiable information is stored securely by RDS and only members of RDS staff are able to access this information.
-No personally identifiable information provided to RDS will be passed on or otherwise distributed to any third party (any organisation or person outside the RDS by RDS staff except where individual consent has been sought and granted, to enable us to promote the service.
+This personally identifiable information is stored securely by the RDS SE and only members of RDS SE staff are able to access this information.
+No personally identifiable information provided to RDS SE will be passed on or otherwise distributed to any third party (any organisation or person outside the RDS SE) by RDS SE staff except where individual consent has been sought and granted, or there is an overriding statutory obligation to do so.).

-Your contact details and information regarding your proposal are collected to facilitate our advice provision.
-All information that you provide us with will be treated in the strictest confidence.
+Your contact details and information regarding your research proposal, including draft and final applications, are collected to facilitate our advice provision.
+All information that you provide us with will be treated in the strictest confidence, and only used for internal RDS SE purposes unless explicitly stated.

 RDS staff may also ask you for other details which may include, for example, your occupation and the organisation at which you are employed.
 These details will be used for various analyses of the service and in reports to other organisations.
 The information presented from the analyses will be anonymous and will not be linked to any personally identifiable information.